jigx-com/jigx-docs-examples/docs/Jig Types/jig_default.md

 ::::VerticalSplitItem
 **Examples:**

-See the full code sample with static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-employee-detail.jigx" target="_blank">GiltHub</a>.
-See the full code sample with dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/dynamic-data/employee-detail-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample with static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-employee-detail.jigx).
+See the full code sample with dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/dynamic-data/employee-detail-dynamic.jigx)

 **Datasource:**

-See the full datasource code sample for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource code sample for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products.jigx)
-See the full datasource code samples for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource code samples for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products-dynamic.jigx)

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for employees.
-You can use the employee.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/employees.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the employee.csv file in[GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/employees.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::